mlin/dx-ocaml/README.md

 ## Installation

-First, initialize your command-line session with `source /path/to/dx-toolkit/environment` and `dx login`.
-Then, just `make install` in this directory.

-Libraries will be installed to: `$DNANEXUS_HOME/lib/ocaml` where `$DNANEXUS_HOME` is the directory of your dx-toolkit installation.

-## Compiling OCaml programs using the bindings

-To make the bindings visible to OCaml findlib, add `$DNANEXUS_HOME/lib/ocaml` to the `OCAMLPATH` environment variable.
-(In the shell, just `export OCAMLPATH=$DNANEXUS_HOME/lib/ocaml:$OCAMLPATH`.)
-You can then use the `DNAnexus` findlib package to compile against the bindings (see below for interface documentation).
+Just `make install` in this directory.
+The `DNAnexus` findlib package will be installed to the default destination (most likely within your OPAM directory).

 ## Writing DNAnexus platform apps